Official websites use .mil

 SPY-3 Radar and Combat System Integrator: Raytheon is the prime contractor responsible for the Design and Development of the ZUMWALT Mission System, including software, Combat Systems Equipment (CSE) and many of the sensors for the DDG 1000 Class.

-Propulsion: Two Main Turbine Generators (MTG); Two Auxiliary Turbine Generators (ATG); Two 33.6 MW Advanced Induction Motors (AIM)
+Propulsion: All electric drive Two Main Turbine Generators (MTG); Two Auxiliary Turbine Generators (ATG); Two 33.6 MW Advanced Induction Motors (AIM)

 Length: 610 feet